t3dotgg/t3-astro/src/content/posts/dream-job-revisited.md

 You can use the same video collaboration tech as [Linus Tech Tips](https://www.youtube.com/watch?v=5YBIr3j5B9w) for just $16.
 Best in class video quality, latency, security, and OBS integration.

-We don’t want to hold back the quality of experience based on your “tier”, we just want you to put on the best possible show.
+We don’t want to hold back the quality of experience based on an arbitrary tiering system.
+We just want you to put on the best possible show.

 ## Ping is for Professionals